 So, did GNP make Bhutan happy?
 However, if the Bhutanese are happy as people remains a matter of contention.
 As per the happiness report rankings, they haven’t been well on the world happiness indicators.
 What does GNP really measure?

 Bhutan divides Gross national happiness into four pillars and nine domains.

 According to the Bhutanese government, there are four pillars of GNP:

 - Good governance.

-A first look at these pillars and domains tells us that the pillars are macro measures and are for the government to work on, and the domains are specific.
-The pillars and domains are used in conjunction to arrive at GNP outcomes.
+A first look at these pillars and domains tells us that the pillars are macro measures.
+The government works on them, and the domains are specific.
+Bhutan used the pillars and domains in conjunction to arrive at GNP outcomes.

-The measurement at the individual level of the GNP translates into a 30 page questionnaire to be filled by all citizens which measures their state of happiness.
+GNP translates into a 30 page questionnaire to be measured at at the individual level.
+All citizens fill it up, which measures their state of happiness.
 The outcome of the responses to the questionnaire determines public policy.
-Bhutan is primarily a Buddhist country and therefore the spiritual well-being of her people is a priority for the government of Bhutan.
+Bhutan is primarily a Buddhist country.
+Therefore the spiritual well-being of her people is a priority for the government of Bhutan.

 At a foundational level, the domains are idealistic.

 Who wouldn’t want respectable living standards, psychological well being, and education?
 However, some of the standards incorporated in the GNP are unique to Bhutan.
 Measures like community vitality, ecological diversity and resilience make Bhutan’s quest for happiness unique.

 Irrespective of the world happiness rankings, as per a Bhutanese media article, the happiness levels in Bhutan have improved between 2010 and 2015.
 Therefore, just because the world happiness report places Bhutan at 95th, it is not a sign of unhappiness within the Bhutanese people.
 In 2015, 43.4% of Bhutan’s people who answered the survey mentioned that they were deeply happy, out of 91.2% reporting experiencing happiness.